RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psql/README.md

 4. Start a command prompt as an administrator (Windows) or a terminal for a user under which Enterprise Servers run (Linux).

-   > **Note:** You need administrator privileges to configure the ODBC data source on Windows.
-On Linux it is created in the user `.odbc.ini` file.
+   > **Note:** You must have administrator privileges to configure the ODBC data source on Windows.
+On Linux the ODBC data source is created in the user `.odbc.ini` file.

 5. Navigate to the `scripts` directory in the demonstration.
 6. Edit the file `scripts/options/sql_postgres.json` with a text editor:
-    1. Verify and, if required, modify the values within the `database_connection` section to match the setting of the database you are using.
+    a.
+Verify and, if required, modify the values within the `database_connection` section to match the setting of the database you are using.

-    2. If you want to deploy a 32-bit enterprise server instance, or build the application from the source, you must change the configuration:
+    b.
+If you want to deploy a 32-bit enterprise server instance, or build the application from the source, you must change the configuration:

-       - Change the `is64bit` and/or the `product` options as required.
+       Change the `is64bit` and/or the `product` options as required.

-       For example, `"product"="EDz"` indicates you will build the application from the sources, `"product"="ES"` indicates that the pre-built programs will be used.
+       For example, `"product"="EDz"` indicates that you will build the application from the sources and `"product"="ES"` indicates that the pre-built programs will be used.

 7. Run the following python script from the `scripts` directory with the specified option to create the enterprise server instance, and to deploy the application: